wesaraw/grocery-app-and-list/README.md

 The purchase calculator now also looks at this calendar.
 Ingredient amounts are summed by week based on the `WhatToEatCalendar`, so the suggested shopping list matches the upcoming meal plan.

+If you already rely on this calendar you can ignore the yearly meal-plan totals by passing `false` for the `useMealPlanTotals` option when calling the purchase calculator.
+This avoids double-counting meals and lets the calendar drive the entire recommendation.